juansanzone/sanzomap/README.md

 Due to this design limitation, I had to implement a workaround to manage landscape/portrait while staying as close as possible to the proposed design.
 However, the design does not follow Apple's native patterns or align with the available SwiftUI components.
 For iPad, I did not use preprocessor macros or special cases, as it seemed unnecessary for this challenge.
 This could be improved in future iterations.

+2️⃣
+I did not add unit tests for the main ViewModel due to lack of time.
+However, I believe the most important tests were the ones explicitly requested, which are already covered in `CityRepository`.